 The timings are from 9 am to 3 pm, after which the forest officials will ban you from entering the area.
 And you will be happy to note that Wayanad and Kuruva Island areas are totally plastic free, noise-free areas so you will not see or hear any environment damaging activities there.

-There are no motor boats available to take you to the island, but you will definitely relish the paddle boats if you like to paddle along.
+There are no motor boats available to take you to the Kuruva Island, but you will definitely relish the paddle boats if you like to paddle along.
 Or if you are the adventurous kind, a leisurely glide across the water on a bamboo boat would also be a good experience.

-You can go with a guide or explore on your own; both are fun inducing, and you can have a lot of exciting experiences when you go deeper within the island.
+You can go with a guide to Kuruva Island or explore on your own; both are fun inducing, and you can have a lot of exciting experiences when you go deeper within the island.
 It’s very, very rare to see bigger animals there.
 Rarely, people have seen crocodiles in the area.

 The ideal time to spend inside the island is 3 hours.